lsafonso/ReceiptLock/README.md

 # ReceiptLock

+> **📝 Documentation Updated**: This documentation has been updated as of August 2025 to reflect the current implementation with smart dashboard sorting functionality and appliance-based management.

 A comprehensive iOS app for managing receipts and warranty information with OCR capabilities, local notifications, and data export/import features.

 ## Features